 6. People who consistently talk bad about you really have an obsession with you.

 Like the old saying goes, “He who angers you controls you.”

-Just sit back, smile and be quietly amused by the pettiness.
-Be your sweet self and others will see through the gossip too.
+Just sit back, smile, and be quietly amused by the pettiness.
+Be your sweet self, and others will see through the gossip too.
 When I finally wised up and took this approach, I was so surprised at the results!
-My only regret is not realizing this earlier.
+My only regret is that I didn’t realize this earlier.